 Getting the data from an app is great, but where should that data go?
 Thanks to Power Apps integration with Office 365, Microsoft Flow, and Microsoft Power BI, it’s easy to get data into and out of SharePoint, or Excel, or any of the other 365 apps on which your business depends.

 Benefit #6: Mobile Ready

 All too often, there is already a really great way for a user to access exactly what they need… as long as they are sitting at their laptop or desktop computer.
 However, when the same user is out on the road, or just away from the office, it can be difficult to access the same information on a mobile device.
 Cluttered interfaces that work perfectly on a 24” screen can be worthless on an iPhone or Android device.
-Power Apps allows you to develop for a phone form factor right in the same interface so you can always be sure that the great new app you are building will work for your road warriors.
-Thanks to the easy to use interface and common connectors, chances are there is a way to easily create a mobile friendly version using the same data access that the desktop version already uses.
+Microsoft Power Apps allows you to develop for a phone form factor right in the same interface so you can always be sure that the great new app you are building will work for your road warriors.
+Thanks to the easy to use interface and common connectors, chances are there is a way to easily create a mobile-friendly version using the same data access that the desktop version already uses.